emwap/signature-paper/paper.md

   - Anders Persson
   - Emil Axelsson
 abstract: |
-  When compiling EDSLs into other languages, types in the source language must be translated into corresponding types in the target language.
+  When compiling EDSLs into other languages, the compiler translates types in the source language into corresponding types in the target language.
   The translation is often driven by a small set of rules that map a single type in the source language into a single type in the target language.
   However, this simple approach is limiting when there are multiple possible mappings, and it may lead to poor interoperability and performance in the generated code.